CaioHenriqueMachado/DevRadar-project/README.md

 DevRadar
 </h1>

-<p align="center">Mobile and web application of monetary donation for NGOs, built in one week Omnistack</p>
+<p align="center">A radar to find developers with the skills you're looking for, built in one week Omnistack</p>

 <p align="center">
   <a href="https://opensource.org/licenses/MIT">